 Safeguarding children – the actions taken to promote the welfare of children and protect them from harm – is everyone’s responsibility.
 Every organisation that has contact with children and families has a role to play, and responsibilities to fulfil.

-GAVS can provide support and information to assist organisations to develop effective and up to date Safeguarding practices.
+METRO GAVS can provide support and information to assist organisations to develop effective and up to date Safeguarding practices.
 We also work closely with the Greenwich Safeguarding Children Board (GSCB) on a range of Safeguarding issues including training and voluntary sector representation.

 ______________________________________________________